-The Overbrook Foundation’s grantmaking has supported human rights and related work since the earliest years of the Foundation.
-This mission continues through focuses on racial justice, international human rights, reproductive rights and LGBT rights.
-Carrying this legacy forward, Overbrook currently provides funding to human rights organizations in the United States and in Latin America.
+The Overbrook Foundation has supported civil and human rights since its earliest years.
+Carrying this legacy forward, Overbrook currently provides funding to human rights organizations in the United States and Latin America.

-In its Latin America grantmaking program, the Foundation supports organizations defending human rights defenders and promoting gender rights.
-Overbrook supports groups providing legal, training, physical, advocacy or psychosocial support to human rights defenders at risk given the grave threats many activists face from state and non-state actors for engaging in their important human rights work.
-A limited number of gender rights organizations working to promote women’s rights, reproductive rights, and LGBT rights are potentially eligible for Overbrook funding as well.
+Internationally, the Foundation funds organizations that support human rights defenders at risk in Mesoamerica.
+As a part of this focus, Overbrook supports groups providing legal assistance, training, emergency grants, advocacy, accompaniment, networks and/or psychosocial support to human rights defenders at risk given the grave threats many activists face for engaging in their important human rights work.

 Header Photo: Courtesy of the New York Civil Liberties Union